micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And while they were eating, He took a loaf [of bread], praised God _and_ gave thanks _and_ asked Him to bless it to their use.
-[Then] He broke [it] and gave to them and said, Take. _Eat_.
+And while they were eating, He took a loaf [of bread], praised God and gave thanks and asked Him to bless it to their use.
+[Then] He broke [it] and gave to them and said, Take.
+Eat.
 This is My body.